AleMorales9011/ForgeWare/005- CONTEINERIZATION/KUBERNETES-APP-DEPLOYMENT/README.md

 ## Kubernetes App Deployment
-This project demonstrates the deployment of a multi-tier application on Kubernetes, a container orchestration platform.
+This project demonstrates the deployment of a **multi-tier application on Kubernetes**, a container orchestration platform.
 The application consists of a MySQL database and a PHP backend service.

 ## Methodology
-Conteinerized Application deployment using Dockers and Kubernetes to illlustrate containerization best practices.
+Conteinerized Application deployment using **Dockers and Kubernetes** to illlustrate containerization best practices.
 All the required services for propper functioning of the application were created from scratch.

 ## Table Of Content
 - Persistent Volme Claim